Event Horizon (1997) from Johnny Web (Uncle Scoopy; Greg Wroblewski)

 When he isn't training for the Golden Gloves, the evil alien uses the crewmembers' own memories against them, and the captain keeps seeing the most important woman in his life, lost to him through suicide, for which he blames himself.
 Luckily, he chooses to see her topless (Holley Chant)

 By the way, don't go out and rent Solaris because of what I've said.
 Although it sounds like a good idea, and film critics have a way of giving Solaris a lot of stars, I always caution people that Tarkovsky's movies are almost unwatchable for the average viewer.
 Let me tell you a story.
 I re-watched Tarkovsky's "Nostalgiya" recently in fast forward, at 8X speed.
 Even at that, the actors seem to be moving in slow motion.
 And I'm not joking.
 This is literally true.
 I checked my DVD player to see if it was playing properly.
 Tarkovsky's concept of a two hour film is two minutes worth of plot, two minutes worth of action, a little bit of philosophical dialogue, and 116 minutes worth of atmosphere.
-Brilliant imagery and mood, but pacing so languid he makes an Ingmar Bergman movie seem like MTV.
+It's filled with brilliant imagery and mood, but the pacing is so languid it makes an Ingmar Bergman movie seem like the first scene of Roger Rabbit.

 "Event Horizon", directed by "the other Paul Anderson" - the same man who did Resident Evil - is a hybrid of these two legendary deep-space films.
 The monstrous entity is there, but it inhabits the minds of the crew, learns everything about them, every fear, every memory, and causes their insanity.
 Who or what is it exactly?
-They postulated an interesting possibility.
-Sartre once said that "hell is other people", but the argument here is that we have seen the devil and he is us - or at least a combination of a malicious external force and the worst of ourselves.
-The idea was pretty damned good, the special effects and visuals were brilliant, and they hired a good cast.
+The rescuers postulated an interesting possibility.
+Sartre once said that "hell is other people", but the argument here is that hell is oneself.
+We have seen the devil and he is us - or specifically a combination of a malicious external force and the worst of ourselves.
+That idea was pretty damned good, the special effects and visuals are brilliant, and the filmmakers hired a good cast.
 Some of the moments will scare the beejeepers out of you.
 Think of the concept as Solaris with some action, which sounds good in theory.

 The Critics Vote

 • General consensus: two stars.
-Ebert 2/4, Berardinelli 2/4, BBC 3/5, Apollo 49/100.
+Ebert 2/4, Berardinelli 2/4, BBC 3/5.
 Ebert had a funny line about this movie - plenty of foreboding, plenty of afterboding, not enough actual boding

 The People Vote ...